pfflame/parkhurst-community-booking-system/DESIGN.md

 #### `book` - Primary booking command
 **Required Parameters:**
-- `-f, --facility <facility_id>`: Facility ID from configuration (e.g., tennis_lower)
+- `--facility <facility_id>`: Facility ID from configuration (e.g., tennis_lower)
-- `-d, --date <date>`: Specifies the booking date in YYYY-MM-DD format.
-This is mutually exclusive with `--book-in-advance-days`.
+- `--date <date>`: Specifies the booking date in YYYY-MM-DD format.
+This is mutually exclusive with `--book-in-advance`.
-- `--book-in-advance-days <days>`: An optional integer specifying how many days in the future the booking should be made.
+- `--book-in-advance [days]`: An optional integer specifying how many days in the future the booking should be made.
 For example, `15` means 15 days from the current date.
-If this option is provided, `-d, --date` should not be used.
-If neither `-d, --date` nor `--book-in-advance-days` is specified, the script will use the default number of days specified in `config.json` (`defaults.bookInAdvanceDays`); if this is not set in the config, it defaults to 15 days in advance.
+If this option is provided without a value, it defaults to 15 days.
+If `--date` is provided, this option should not be used.
+If neither `--date` nor `--book-in-advance` is specified, the script will use the default number of days specified in `config.json` (`defaults.bookInAdvanceDays`); if this is not set in the config, it defaults to 15 days in advance.
-- `-s, --start <time>`: Start time (HH:MM)
+- `--start-time <time>`: Start time (HH:MM)
-- `-e, --end <time>`: End time (HH:MM)
+- `--end-time <time>`: End time (HH:MM)

 **Optional Parameters:**
 - `--profile <email_or_name>`: User profile for credentials (email or name from config)